efabless/caravel_mpw-one/openlane/README.md

 export OPENLANE_ROOT=<the absolute path to the openlane directory cloned or to be cloned>
 ```

-**NOTE:** rc6 and caravel are still WIP so expect to run into some issues when using it.
+**NOTE:** caravel is still a WIP so expect to run into some issues when using it.

 If you don't have openlane already, then you can get it from [here](https://github.com/efabless/openlane).
 Alternatively, you can clone and build openlane through:
 ```bash